morrownr/USB-WiFi/README.md

 #### AC1200 - USB 3

 ##### chipset mt7612u - supported in-kernel since Linux kernel 4.19
+Note: The ALFA AWUS036ACM is an excellent adapter that is available from many locations.
+It is mid-priced, well made and works well in client mode, AP mode and monitor mode.
+There are 3 links to this adapter below but many other sellers are available at online dealers around the world.

 [1200Mbps Long Range AC1200 Dual Band 5GHz Wireless USB 3.0 WiFi Adapter Antennas](https://www.ebay.com/itm/1200Mbps-Long-Range-AC1200-Dual-Band-5GHz-Wireless-USB-3-0-WiFi-Adapter-Antennas/323968481362)

 [Alfa AWUS036ACM 802.11ac 867 Mbps Long Range WiFi USB Adapter](https://www.ebay.com/itm/Alfa-AWUS036ACM-802-11ac-867-Mbps-Long-Range-WiFi-USB-Adapter-DUAL-BAND-Mediatek/112773755774)